Roy DeMeo: Further criminal career

 DeMeo's sources of income, as well as his crew, continued to grow.
-By July 1976, DeMeo added an automobile firm by the name of Team Auto Wholesalers to his loanshark customers.
-The owner of Team Auto, Matthew Rega, also purchased stolen vehicles from the crew and sold them off at a New Jersey car lot that he owned.
-He also involved himself with hijacking delivery trucks from John F. Kennedy International Airport.
+By July 1976 he added an automobile firm by the name of Team Auto Wholesalers to his loanshark customers.
+The owner of Team Auto, Matthew Rega, also purchased stolen vehicles from the DeMeo crew and sold them off at a New Jersey car lot that he owned.
+DeMeo also involved himself with hijacking delivery trucks from John F. Kennedy International Airport.
 His crew now included Edward "Danny" Grillo, a hijacker who had just been released from prison.

-In the fall of 1976, the Gambino family went through a massive change when its boss Carlo Gambino died of natural causes.
-Paul Castellano was named the boss, with Aniello Dellacroce retaining the position of underboss.
+In the fall of 1976, the Gambino family went through a massive change when its boss, Carlo Gambino, died of natural causes.
+Paul Castellano was named as Gambino's successor, with Aniello Dellacroce retaining the position of underboss.
 The implications of this were twofold for DeMeo.
 Gaggi was elevated to the position of caporegime, taking over the crew of men Castellano previously headed.
 This promotion was beneficial for DeMeo, whose mentor was now even closer to the family leadership.
 Another advantage was that with Gambino deceased, new associates would be eligible for membership into the family.

-Castellano did not immediately "open the books" for new members, opting instead to promote existing members and shuffle around the crews' leaders.
-He also allegedly opposed the idea of DeMeo being made.
-Castellano involved himself in white-collar crime and looked down on street-level members such as DeMeo.
+Castellano did not immediately "open the books" for new members, opting instead to promote existing members and reshuffle his capos to new crews.
+He also allegedly opposed the idea of DeMeo being "made", looking down on street-level members and instead involving himself in white-collar crime.
 Additionally, Castellano felt DeMeo was uncontrollable.
 Gaggi's attempts at persuading Castellano to make DeMeo were continually rejected.
 By 1977, DeMeo became distraught by this situation and searched for opportunities that would ensure larger returns for his superiors.